• Skip to primary navigation

 The old bunker is from WWII, and it was a lookout point.
 The reason it looks the way that it does is that the dirt was moved around it about a decade ago, so it now appears as if it is hanging in the air, which it didn’t initially look like.
 The bunker is covered in graffiti, which you never want to see, but it still looks pretty structurally sound.

-I saw people climbing all over it when I was there, and I wouldn’t recommend doing that as you never know how it will react.
+I saw people climbing all over it when I was there, and I wouldn’t do that as you never know how the old structure will react.
 I recommend just looking at it from afar without going in.
 This is a very cool piece of unique history, and I was happy to be able to see it as an add on to the Devils Slide Trail.

 Devils Slide Trail-22